devspace-sh/devspace/docs/pages/cli/devspace_cleanup_images.md

 ---

-Deletes all locally created images from docker
+Deletes all locally created images from docker, which are defined in the `devspace.yaml`'s `images` section

 ## Synopsis